 Shoulder pain is often described as either a quick and intermittent pain that can cause a sudden, sharp and uncomfortable sensation anywhere in the shoulder region, or a more constant and dull pain that can radiate down the arm.
 Throughout their lives, most people will experience shoulder pain in some form or the other, although many are not even aware that they have a “shoulder problem” until the pain becomes unbearable and they have to go see a physical therapist.

-Nearly all aches and pains associated with the shoulder joint and musculature can be remedied through physical therapy.
+Nearly all shoulder aches and pains and shoulder injuries can be remedied through physical therapy.

 A therapist specialising in physiotherapy for shoulder pain can easily determine the root cause of your shoulder pain, ache or discomfort, and then help you recover by taking you through a tailored exercise programme, which may also involve gentle massages and stretching.
 A complete ‘physiotherapy for shoulder pain’ examination will allow your therapist to assess the root cause of your shoulder pain, which may include: